-I got along great with everyone there, except the office manager.
-She was a feisty short statured woman everyone secretly referred to as ‘Dragon Lady’.
-No matter what I did, how well I did it, or how late I stayed to help if the need arose, I could not please the woman --and she actually hired me for the position.
+No matter what I did, how well I did it, or how late I stayed to help if the need arose, I could not please the woman --and she’s the one who actually hired me for the position.

 As I walked out my front door, I slipped on a sheet of ice hidden under the snow on the concrete stoop.
-My legs went in the air, lunch bag and purse went flying, and my butt and I landed painfully hard on the third step down.
-As I landed, both elbows slammed onto the step behind me sending shock waves through both shoulders and my back.
+My legs went in the air, lunch bag and purse went flying, and my butt and I landed hard on the third concrete step down.
+As I landed, both elbows slammed down onto the step behind me sending shock waves through both shoulders and my back.

 It was still snowing hard as I shoveled my car out and got in.
 I was grateful I was able to get behind a snow plow with a salt/sand spreader on the back and I followed it the entire twenty miles to work.